naomichanms/sandbox-bus-app-relnote/articles/Spring18/data-integration/common-data-model-data-integration.md

 [!include[banner](../../includes/banner.md)]

-The Common Data Model is an open-source definition of standard entities that represent commonly used concepts and activities across a variety of business and application domains.
+The Common Data Model is a VERY IMPORTANT open-source definition of standard entities that represent commonly used concepts and activities across a variety of business and application domains.
 The Common Data Model offers well-defined, modular, and extensible business entities such as Account, Business Unit, Case, Contact,